 The necessary internal data has been assembled to identify what it costs you currently.
 The necessary external data has been assembled to identify what it would cost to move to the cloud in specific situations.
 Now comes the task of aligning these two datasets.
 The various costs must be compared so that your organization can determine if it makes sense to stay on-premise or if moving to the cloud, which one and at what term.

-This can easily become a comparison matrix because your organization may need a particular perspective on the comparison.
+This can easily become a comparison matrix because your organization may need a particular perspective of the comparison.
 What are you moving?
 Are you moving machines or business services in total?
 This is a very valid question in the process and directly affects how you compare the data.
 Do you need a server by server comparison or would it make more sense to compare (and therefore, eventually move) based on business service?

 Your organization will have to determine the best method for its goals.
 It is possible that both methods may be needed to determine if any business services can be “piecemeal” moved server by server to the cloud.
-If you have business services that, for security, redundancy and uptime requirements you wish to have some on-premise and some in the cloud, you will have to compare these servers by server.
+If you have business services that, for security, redundancy and uptime requirements you wish to have some on-premise and some in the cloud, you will have to compare these server by server.
 If a portion of a business service is migrated to the cloud, once migrated your organization will want a view of the service that exposes all costs.

 Up to this point we’ve talked about a scenario where you are not in the cloud yet but looking at a potential partial move to the cloud.
 Organizations that are already in the cloud need to perform all the same steps above periodically to ensure they are getting the most value for their spend but ongoing cloud management requires a third comparison matrix.
 You must be able to look at what is in a particular cloud provider and determine if you are getting the best cost for the value you require by comparing it to other cloud providers and moving back on-premise.
 This can be a complicated task.
-It can be accomplished via spreadsheets or databases if needed but often requires off the shelf solutions to do the heavy lifting.
+It can be accomplished via spreadsheets or databases if needed but often requires off-the-shelf solutions to do the heavy lifting.

 This leads us to the question of where should you perform this work?
 Organizations have typically done this in spreadsheets or home-grown database solutions.
-Each of these is fine but are basically storage solutions for your data for the problem.
+Each of these are fine but are basically storage solutions for your data for the problem.
 They really provide no logic or understanding of your goal.
 Automated solutions, like BMC’s Cloud Cost Control, allow your organization to immediately understand these costs by simply integrating with your CMDB as well as your cloud service providers.
 It provides national standard business costs for on-premise categories that in many cases are very close to an organization’s own calculations.
 Rather than spend the time gathering and compiling the comparison data, the system will do it for you.
 It also provides a single click answer to your organization’s status on its cloud initiative.